camayal/Datataxa/README.md

 ### Configure the script in advance mode
-You can extract the metadata that you want with the script, for example, adscription institution, authors, journal, depends of your interests, for that some changes need to be added in the script.
+You can extract the metadata that you want with the script, for example: institution, authors, journal, depends of your interests, for that some changes need to be added in the script.
 For that follow the commentaries in the script to modify the type of information that you want to extract.
+Also you would need some information about the XML structure from ENTREZ API (https://www.ncbi.nlm.nih.gov/books/NBK25497/).
+For advance Regex searches you can follow the official documentation: https://www.autoitscript.com/autoit3/docs/functions/StringRegExp.htm